anki-code/xonsh-cheatsheet/README.md

 print('Job done!')
 ```

+Nice combination with [xontrib-cmd-durations](https://github.com/jnoortheen/xontrib-cmd-durations) that can show desktop notification when the command is done.

 ### Do asynchronous task in interactive prompt

 For example you can continuously [pulling history from other sessions](https://github.com/xonsh/xonsh/issues/1467#issuecomment-2180645180) or just run this in xonsh to print every second: